Urbex online: Leave only your virtual footprints

 Untapped Cities, founded by Michelle Young and covering urbex within a broader urbanista subject area, appears to earn revenue from in-person tours of subjects in the New York area, supplementing online ad revenue.
 Historical and trivia posts include one on Hart Island, near the Bronx in Long Island Sound, where the city has buried the unclaimed bodies more than 1 million New Yorkers.
 Untapped Cities also looked back at early Manhattan installations of the cookie and cracker giant Nabisco, including a block-wide building that survives today as the Chelsea Market.

 Last and least, a YouTube team called The Proper People uses spooky music to color their video foray into Nara Dreamland, a long-closed Japanese knockoff of Disneyland.
-Suddenly, in the darkness, they’re surprised to encounter — what?! — another band of excited young tourists!
+Suddenly, in the darkness, they’re surprised to encounter — what?! — another band of excited young connoisseurs of decay.

 We tread into a puzzling location, well trodden by urban explorers — Rock Creek Park’s East Capitol ruins — near home in D.C.